-- So as John is receiving the payment of GBP 1,000 after 3 months, so he is getting more AUD as the AUD is depreciating in 3 months.
-The total gain if annualized is coming out to be 0.04332%.
+- So, as John is receiving the payment of GBP 1,000 after three months, he is getting more AUD as the AUD is depreciating in 3 months.
+The total gain, if annualized, is coming out to be 0.04332%.

-- So if John would have received the payment now, he would have got AUD 1385, but as he is receiving the payment after 3 months.
-So by the AUD will depreciate and he will receive a payment of AUD 1400.
+- So if John had received the payment now, he would have got AUD 1385, but he is receiving the payment after three months.
+So the AUD will depreciate, and he will receive a payment of AUD 1400.
 So he is receiving AUD 15 more.

 Country A is providing more interest rate than country B. Then why isn’t everyone borrowing from Country B and investing in country A?
 Information is given below:

-This arbitrage is not possible because there will be forward premium whenever Interest Rate of a country is more than others.
+This arbitrage is impossible because there will be a forward premium whenever the Interest Rate is more than others.
 Say a particular person did this transaction.
 He borrowed 100 units of currency from country B and invested that in Country A.

 - 150 units * 1.05 = 157.5 units of currency A. He will have to convert that in currency B with the new exchange rate of 1.5144

-- He will have to repay the 4% that was charged for borrowing 100 units of currency B. So 4 Units of currency B returned as Interest and 100 units of currency B returned as principal.
-So the net is zero.
+- He will have to repay the 4% charged for borrowing 100 units of currency B. So 4 Units of currency B returned as Interest, and 100 units of currency B returned as principal.
+So the net is zero

 - = (1.5144 – 1.50) / 1.50 * 100